SpyroManiac/Pixelizer/README.md

 The Pixelizer has 2 modes.

 # Mode 1: Pixelizer
-  Turns images in a source folder and subfolders into pixels, which are the original images average RGB values of all pixels. this can not be undone, so only check replace if you know that you:
+Turns images in a source folder and subfolders into pixels, which are the original images average RGB values of all pixels.

+***this can not be undone, so only check replace if you know that:***

-    A) Have a backup of the images in the folders you are replacing.
+- You have a backup of the images in the folders you are replacing.
-    B) the images are not important.
+- The images are not important.

 # Mode 2: Replacer
   A very simple side of the program that replaces all images in a folder with a source image.